pulumi/docs/content/blog/easy-serverless-apps-and-infrastructure-real-events-real-code/index.md

 ---
-title: "Easy Serverless Apps and Infrastructure -- Real Events, Real Code"
+title: "Easy Serverless Apps and Infrastructure — Real Events, Real Code"
 authors: ["joe-duffy"]
-tags: ["todo"]
+tags: ["AWS", "Infrastructure-as-Code"]
-date: "2019-31-11"
+date: "2019-03-11"

-description: "TODO: Put in a reasonable summary"
+summary: "Program the cloud by creating a serverless app and its infrastructure, using real event handlers, and real code.
+The way serverless should be!"
+meta_image: "RELATIVE_TO_PAGE/hero.png"
 ---

 With Pulumi, you can create, deploy, and manage any cloud resource using your favorite language.
 This includes application- *and* infrastructure-